 Set up Needed

 Choosing a suitable location for your Waste Management Business becomes the next important thing.
 Starting a waste collection business comes with its own share of challenges so it is important to choose the location wisely.
 It is important to have a contract for a place where you plan to dump or burn waste, preferably away from the cities with the medium cost of transportation involved and to keep away the city from all sorts of diseases.
 For this reason, one cannot start a waste management company in residential areas, no matter which country they set up their business in.
-One can only do this in a land designated for waste collection and management companies and for waste recycling plants.
+One can only do this in the land designated for waste collection and management companies and for waste recycling plants.

 Next, comes important equipment needed to run a successful waste management business.
 Here is a list of important tools and equipment that are needed:

 1) Waste Collection Truck: You can either use a second-hand van or truck or buy a new one to transport client’s waste to recycling or disposal facilities.
 To save money, you can also opt for a rented junk removal truck instead of buying a new one initially.
-The truck should have large load capacity and good fuel economy.
+The truck should have a large load capacity and good fuel economy.

 2) GPS System: For those who do not have a smartphone or are unfamiliar with your service area’s layout, you would also need a reliable GPS system.